AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool.md

    ![image](/help/move-to-cloud-service/content-transfer-tool/assets/04-item-selection-and-quick-actions.png)

-   All the the existing migration sets on this screen are displayed on the *Overview* page with their current status and status information.
+   All the existing migration sets on this screen are displayed on the *Overview* page with their current status and status information.
 You may see some of these icons described below.

    * A *red cloud* indicates that you cannot complete the extraction process.
-   * A *green cloud* indicates that you can complete the complete the extraction process.
+   * A *green cloud* indicates that you can complete the extraction process.
    * A *yellow icon* indicates that you did not create the existing migration set and the specific one is created by some other user in the same instance.

 1. Select a migration set from overview page and click **Properties** to view or edit the migration set properties.
 While editing properties, it is not possible to change the container name or the service URL.